USC leader to quit over handling of sex abuse scandal

 "It's certainly overdue and I’m gratified,” he said in a phone interview Friday evening.
 “Now the hard part comes.
 It’s not just him [Nikias].
 There were others involved.
 And whether they were enabling Tyndall or involved in this settlement, they have to go.
 And then USC needs to accept responsibility.
 If USC is a family, these are our daughters."

-Manley is a USC grad who negotiated a $500 million settlement with Michigan State University in the Larry Nassar sexual abuse scandal.
+Manly is a USC grad who negotiated a $500 million settlement with Michigan State University in the Larry Nassar sexual abuse scandal.
+Manly's law firm said it currently represents more than 80 alleged victims of Tyndall.

 The university had been made aware of Tyndall's transgressions multiple times over the years but took no action.
 Last year, USC quietly paid him to leave without reporting him to California's medical board.